 Zebras have one toe on each foot.

 Zebras cannot see the color orange.

-A species of zebra is called ‘Asinus Burchelli’ after a conflict between William John Burchell and John Edward Gray sparked.
-Burchell brought specimens from Africa to The British Museum and the specimens died.
-Gray felt the need to Embarrass Burchell because of the incident; the name means “Burchelli’s Ass”.
+A zebra species is called ‘Asinus Burchelli’ after a conflict between William John Burchell and John Edward Gray sparked.
+Burchell brought specimens from Africa to The British Museum, and the specimens died.
+Gray felt the need to Embarrass Burchell because of the incident; the name means “Burchelli’s Ass.”